First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 - Baltic road trip: A wonderful trip through Lithuania, Latvia and Estonia.

 - Eastern Europe trips: I suggest Ukraine, Romania and Bulgaria.

 - Balkans trip: Serbia, Albania, Bosnia and Croatia.

 - Central Europe: Austria, Czech Republic, Germany, Switzerland.

 What’s the best time to visit Europe?
-This is a question that you should answer for yourself, as it might be more about weather and some costs visit popular places.
+This is a question that you should answer for yourself, as it might be more about the weather and some costs to visit popular places.

 It comes down to your weather preferences and absolutely must-see places.

 Some places are better to visit in specific months of the year, while others make no difference, except for weather changes.